instructor-ai/instructor/docs/prompting/zero_shot/rar.md

         messages=[{"role": "user", "content": question}],
         max_tokens=1000,
         response_model=FinalResponse,
-    ).response
+    )

 if __name__ == "__main__":
     rewritten_query = rewrite_question(
         "Take the last letters of the words in 'Elon Musk' and concatenate them" )
-    print(f"Rewritten query: {rewritten_query.rewritten_question}")
+    print(rewritten_query.model_dump_json(indent=2))
     """
+    {
-    Rewritten query: What is the result when you take the last letters of each word in the name 'Elon Musk' and concatenate them?
+      "rewritten_question": "What are the last letters of each word in 'Elon Musk', and how would they look when concatenated together?"
+    }
     """

     response = answer_question(rewritten_query.rewritten_question)
-    print(f"Response: {response}")
-    #> Response: nk
+    print(response.model_dump_json(indent=2))
+    """
+    {
+      "answer": "The last letters of the words 'Elon Musk' are 'n' and 'k'.
+When concatenated together, they look like 'nk'."
+    }
+    """
 ```

 We can also achieve the same benefits by **using a better model to generate the question** before we prompt a weaker model - this is known as a two-step RaR.